alphagov/govuk-design-system/src/components/service-navigation/index.md

 The [Help users to navigate a service pattern](/patterns/navigate-a-service) includes some guidance on ‘Adding other header and navigation elements’.

-### Ensure the ‘aria-label’ is accurate for users of assistive technology

-When a service name is shown, we let users know that there’s information about the service with a ‘region landmark’ using the `<section>` element.

-Depending on what you add in the slots, you might need to rename the `aria-label` to accurately describe what’s in the section.
+### Adding language navigation

+If you use the [trial Language navigation component](/components/language-navigation) and provide your whole service in more than one language, you can use slots to show language options within the Service navigation.

+Place the Language navigation component in the `end` slot of the Service navigation, inline with the navigation items.

 ### Align the `end` slot with the navigation items

 When enough space is available on screen, you can display the `end` slot inline with the navigation items to their right rather than underneath the navigation items.
 This can be useful when injecting content users expect in that area, like a [language navigation](/components/language-navigation), or authentication and account links.

+Use the `inline` align option to show the `end` slot inline with navigation items (to the right instead of underneath) when there's enough screen space.

+This can help save space when showing tools users expect to see in that area, such as language navigation.

 {{ example({ group: "components", item: "service-navigation", example: "with-inline-end-slot", html: true, nunjucks: true, open: false }) }}

+### Ensure the ‘aria-label’ is accurate for users of assistive technology

+When a service name is shown, we let users know that there’s information about the service with a ‘region landmark’ using the `<section>` element.

+Depending on what you add in the slots, you might need to rename the `aria-label` to accurately describe what’s in the section.

 ### Test with each update of GOV.UK Frontend